mbrucki/llmaniac/README.md

 *   **Container-Specific Configuration:** Loads event definitions (`events.json`) and settings (`settings.json`, including `allowed_domains`) from a directory specific to the `containerId` (e.g., `client_configs/llm-000/`).
 *   **OpenAI Classification:** Uses the OpenAI API (specifically `gpt-3.5-turbo` by default) to classify messages based on event descriptions and examples provided in `events.json`.
 Includes the previous message for context.
+*   **Automatic Session Tracking:** Maintains conversation history separately for each user session using an automatically generated sessionId, allowing for accurate message classification with proper context for multiple concurrent users without any additional configuration.
 *   **Domain Validation:** Verifies the request's `Origin` header against the `allowed_domains` specified in the container's `settings.json`.
 Returns 403 Forbidden if the origin is not allowed.
 *   **LangSmith Observability:** Automatically traces OpenAI API calls to LangSmith when configured.
 *   **Google Secret Manager Integration:** Securely loads API keys (OpenAI, LangSmith) from GCP Secret Manager when running on Cloud Run.